mauriceschmetzer/Interest-Rates/README.md

-# Liquidity Premium
+# Calculating & Visualizing Interest Rates

 > [!NOTE]
 > There are three Python code files.
-You can find instructions on how to use them below.
+You can find instructions on how to use them in the sections below.

+1. Tidying data
+2. Visualizing time series of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity.
+3. Visualizing the term structure of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity.

 ## Tidying Data

 ### File Objectives:

-- Imports Svensson Parameters published by the German Federal Bank (GFB) using the GFB API.
+- Imports Svensson Parameters published by the [German Federal Bank (GFB)](https://www.bundesbank.de/dynamic/action/de/statistiken/zeitreihen-datenbanken/zeitreihen-datenbank/723444/723444?treeAnchor=GELD&statisticType=BBK_ITS) using the GFB API.
 - Calculates interest rates for any desired maturity for German government bonds and covered bonds in basis points.
 - Calculates the yield spread for any desired maturity between German government bonds and covered bonds in basis points.